 Magister and the student then examined Ariel for damage and expenditure.
 It was worth noting that her magical marten had expended the Druidic essence it had consumed earlier.
 Other than that, Ariel appeared perfectly hale and eager for action.

 Gwen attempted to produce another drop of the druidic essence, but her reserves only allowed for so much per day.
 Any more would require a supernatural stimulus.

 "Wonderful, Gwen."
 Wen busily recorded their new findings.
 "I would recommend testing again in a few days to obtain some standardised metrics.
 I'd dare say the Ba-gain-ninny's inherent combative limitation is severe, but it may be useful as an artillery option, especially at the higher tiers."

 "Of course, thank you, Magister."
 Gwen double-checked her Astral-reflection below.
 The spell took no more out of her than a regular Lightning Bolt.
-Its only limitation was her ability to produce Druidic Essence - and like an artillery system, the need to load up her pet with powder.
+Its only limitation was her ability to produce Druidic Essence—then load up her pet with proverbial powder.